microsoft/AzureTRE/docs/user-roles.md

 Example tasks:

-- Integrate a workspace service type with your Azure TRE instance
+- Integrate a workspace service type with your Azure TRE instance.
+- Implement Infrastructure as Code templates for new workspace service types.

 Expected skills: